-Nearly every photograph I’ve seen of a voice over talent at the mic during a studio session has been accompanied by a pop filter.
+Nearly every photograph of a voice over talent at the mic in a studio session includes a pop filter.

 In my opinion, the pop filter is a beautiful thing and does have its place.
-Pop filters are used by voice talent and singers alike to help achieve the best possible performance.
+Pop filters are great tools for singers and actors alike who want help achieving the best possible performance.

-At a workshop I attended recently, it was advised that voice talent speak across the microphone or over it as opposed to speaking on axis with closer proximity to the microphone using a pop filter.
+Some coaches encourage voice talent to speak across the microphone or over it instead of speaking on axis with closer proximity to the microphone using a pop filter.

 What Do You Think About Pop Filters?

-Do you feel that pop filters are necessary, or, are you accustomed to a different technique that for you works just as well?
+Do you feel that pop filters are necessary, or, do you use a different technique that works just as well?

 Looking forward to hearing from you,